liu550/aircraft_control_sim/README.md

  The project is developed for the purpose of acquainting myself with basic aircraft control knowledge.

  ## Notes
- Embarrassing in the plots below...(Should be "roll")
+ Embarrassing typos in the plots below......(Should be "roll")

  ## Functionalities